Standards for Gas Utilities, Master Meter Systems and Jurisdictional Propane Systems (815-RICR-20-00-1)

 1.12 Enforcement Procedures

 1. The Rhode Island Division of Public Utilities and Carriers, pursuant to R.I.
-Gen. Laws §§ 39-3-1 and 39-4-1, is empowered to prescribe and enforce safety standards and to regulate safety practices of persons engaged in the transportation of natural gas and other gas by pipeline to the extent permitted by the Natural Gas Pipeline Safety Act of 1968, Public Law 90-481, and any amendments thereto.
+Gen. Laws §§ 39-3-1 and 39-4-1, is empowered to prescribe and enforce safety standards and to regulate safety practices of persons engaged in the transportation of natural gas and other gas by pipeline to the extent permitted by the Natural Gas Pipeline Safety Act of 1968, Pub.
+Law 90-481, and any amendments thereto.

-2. The Federal regulations issued under the Act of 1968, Public Law 90-481, promulgated by the Office of Pipeline Safety of the United States Department of Transportation and published in 49 C.F.R.
+2. The Federal regulations issued under the Act of 1968, Pub.
+Law 90-481, promulgated by the Office of Pipeline Safety of the United States Department of Transportation and published in 49 C.F.R.
 Part 40 and 40 C.F.R.
 Parts 190-199, incorporated above in § 1.1(A) of this Part, apply to all LDC’s, Master Meter Systems, and Jurisdictional Propane Systems.
 The Safety Standards of the Act (the Pipeline Safety Regulations) apply to design, installation, inspection, testing, construction, extension, operation, replacement and maintenance of pipeline facilities.
 Standards affecting the design, installation, construction, initial inspection, and testing, are not applicable to pipeline facilities in existence prior to the act.
 The Division has adopted the above regulations as state regulations.

 3. The Division may prescribe additional safety standards that apply to LDC’s, Master Meter Systems, and Jurisdictional Propane Systems.
 Such safety standards shall be practicable and designed to meet the needs for pipeline safety.
 When prescribing and enforcing such standards, the Division will consider: